GabrielDCelery/overthewire-wargames/bandit/level4/level4.md

 file ./*
 ```

-Among the results the one that says `ASCII text` is the one we are looking for.
+Among the results the one that says `ASCII text` is the one we are looking for

 ```
+// OUTPUTS

 ./-file00: data
 ./-file01: data
 ./-file02: data